 For prostate cancer, chemo drugs are typically used one at a time.
 Some of the chemo drugs used to treat prostate cancer include:

 In most cases, the first chemo drug given is docetaxel, combined with the steroid drug prednisone.
-If this drug does not work (or stops working), a newer drug called cabazitaxel is often the next chemo drug tried (although there may be other treatment options as well).
+If this drug does not work (or stops working), cabazitaxel is often the next chemo drug tried (although there may be other treatment options as well).

-Both of these drugs have been shown to help men live several months longer, on average, than older chemotherapy drugs.
-They may slow the cancer's growth and also reduce symptoms, resulting in a better quality of life.
-Still, chemotherapy for prostate cancer is very unlikely to result in a cure.
+Both of these drugs have been shown to help men live longer, on average, than older chemo drugs.
+They may slow the cancer’s growth and also reduce symptoms, resulting in a better quality of life.
+Still, chemo is very unlikely to cure prostate cancer.

 Possible side effects of chemotherapy

-The side effects of chemotherapy depend on the type and dose of drugs given and the length of time they are taken.
-These side effects may include:
+The side effects of chemo depend on the type and dose of drugs given and how long they are taken.
+Some common side effects can include: